Dear Grands and Great-Grands,

 Many years later, I was a teenager, and it was just beginning to dawn on me just how much nerve it must have taken for my Dad in his forties to uproot the whole family from the only life generations of his people had ever known, to embark on a brand-new life, I asked him, “Dad, when did you first know you didn’t like farming?”
 He paused, looked up into the right-hand corner of the ceiling, and replied, “Hmm, I guess when I was about 8 years old.”

 Donald was always a pilot at heart and thankfully he got to live the last half of his life in the air: first as a crop duster, then as a flight instructor and ground-school teacher, then as an FAA Designated Examiner and expert witness for court cases and insurance claims.
-He was also co-owner of Beech-Aero Club at Flying Cloud Airport in Eden Prairie.
+He was also co-owner of the Beech-Aero Club at Flying Cloud Airport in Eden Prairie.
 He mysteriously kept passing his physicals and didn’t give up his pilot’s license until he was 80 years of age.

 Of all of his five children, only one took a fleeting interest in flying.
 Solveig started lessons when she was 17 and soloed at 18.
 She had a harrowing experience during her solo cross-country certification where she found herself lost and all alone in a Beechcraft Sport at 15,000 feet.
 Heart beating in her throat, she kept her cool, “What would Donald do?”
 Just then she saw a town in the distance, reduced altitude, and flew close enough to the water tower to see the name on it.
 “New Ulm.
 OK, good.
 Got my bearings back.
 And now, back to the airport.”

-Donald was a very well-respected and sought-after flight instructor because he had superb technical skill, an almost mystical sense of the weather, and a lot of common sense.
+Donald was a very well-respected and sought-after flight instructor because he had superb technical skills, an almost mystical sense of the weather, and a lot of common sense.
 He was an exceptional teacher.
-It was sadly ironic that he had a sort of a mean habit of making fun of teachers when he had one too many.
+It was sadly ironic that he had a sort of mean habit of making fun of teachers when he had one too many.
 I imagine that may have been rooted in the old childhood trauma of that one-room schoolhouse, “Dumb Donnie!
 Dumb Donnie!”

 Donald was happiest when he was flying airplanes.
 AND when he was telling stories about flying airplanes, the smoke from his Marlboro twirling skyward like elusive aerobatic barrel rolls.